kube-go/jsonnet_demo/README.md

-# jsonnet_demo
+# jsonnet_with_tanka

-Using jsonnet to generate kube manifests
+Using jsonnet to generate kube manifests and deploy to kubernetes cluster

 ## Motivation